jacobkap/crimebythenumbers/docs/reading-writing-data.md

 ### .rda and .rdata

 For saving an .rda file we must set the parameter `file` to be the name we're saving.
 For the other types of data they use the parameter `path` rather than `file` but it is not necessary to call them explicitly.
+A parameter in a function is just an option for how the function works.
 Only for `save()` do we need to write `file = ` explicitly in the function.

 ```r